 Model contracts are used by models and their clients.
-This document lays out the scope and details of the modeling agreement and puts into writing all of the agreements which the parties have made.
+This document lays out the scope and details of the modeling agreement and puts into writing all of the agreements the parties have made.

-Drafting and signing a model contract helps you avoid disputes and protects your interests, whether you’re the model or the client.
+Drafting and signing a model contract helps avoid disputes and protects your interests, whether you’re the model or the client.

 What Is a Model Contract?

 A model contract is a written legal agreement between a model and a client.
-Models need an agreement so that they and the client know what is expected.
+Models need an agreement so they and the client know what is expected.